-Palissander is one of South Africa’s premier chamber choirs.
-It is an independent amateur choir of international standing that was formed in 1992.
-The choir has to date performed to great acclaim in Canada, Norway, Denmark, The Netherlands, Kenya, Italy, France, Germany and Spain.
+Palissander, one of South Africa’s premier chamber choirs, is an independent amateur choir of international standing that was formed in 1992.
+The choir has to date performed to great acclaim in Canada, Norway, Denmark, the Netherlands, Kenya, Italy, France, Germany and Spain.
 The choir’s core values are passion, abundance, joy, respect and acceptance.

 The name Palissander is a reference to the fourth volume of poetry by the Afrikaans poet Boerneef, entitled Palissandryne.
 In the opening poem of this volume Boerneef writes of his recorder of palissander wood (a precious dark brown wood, related to jacaranda wood) that plays "palissandertaal" (palissander language).
 Later in the volume the poet uses the word "palissandertaal" repeatedly as a synonym for music.

 Sarita Hauptfleisch, who still conducts the choir, founded Palissander with the purpose of making soul music.
 This has developed into the choir becoming an ambassador for love and peace to both local and overseas communities.
 The choir achieves this by engaging the audience not only musically, but also intellectually and emotionally through programmes bound together by central themes.
 This converts a choir concert into a spiritual experience for all.

 Palissander has to date released eight CDs.
-It is based in Pretoria, South Africa and currently consists of 26 members
+It is based in Pretoria, South Africa and currently consists of 29 members.